lightstep/opentelemetry-examples/telegraf/influxdb-migrate/README.md

 ## Edit the Sample Data

-This step is solely to ensure our dataset easier to see in Lightstep.
+This step is solely to ensure our dataset easier to see in Cloud Observability.
 Unlike the other steps, we won't do anything similar in our real workflows.

-The sample data is likely to be older than anything that will show up in your Lightstep account.
+The sample data is likely to be older than anything that will show up in your Cloud Observability account.
 I used the six most significant digits of [Unix Timestamp](https://www.unixtimestamp.com/) and replaced the first 6 digits I found in timestamps of the sample data.
 For example, it's September 1, 2022 and the first 6 digits of the current Unix timestamp are 166204.
 The timestamps in the sample data are 166198, so I replaced 166198 with 166204.
-It's only worth the trouble if you need to see how the data appears in Lightstep Observability in recent history.
+It's only worth the trouble if you need to see how the data appears in Cloud Observability Observability in recent history.

 ## Process the Data to OTLP Conventions